Alcohol powder: Non-commercial production

 In 2014, an article on the website PopSci.com published instructions on how to make pulverized alcohol easily, through a simple mixture of alcohol and dextrin.

 In this method, the powder is not encapsulated, and also not yet fully dried.
 Consequently, alcohol continues to evaporate from it very rapidly.

 Due to flaws in the powdered alcohol produced by this method, this form of powdered alcohol was said to be unsuitable for drinking, carrying, or preserving.

 Any production of powdered alcohol without a license is illegal in Japan, even if it is only for personal use, according to the Liquor Tax Act of Japan.

 Market

 Sale in Japan

-Currently, the alcoholic beverage industry in Japan is large and powerful.
-For example, in fiscal year 2013, Suntory, one of the country's largest beverage companies, recorded sales of 570.7 billion yen (about US$4.7 billion) in alcoholic beverages, excluding wine Currently, the sales revenue from powdered alcohol has been too small to affect the sales of liquid-alcohol companies.
+The alcoholic beverage industry in Japan is large.
+For example, in fiscal year 2013, Suntory, one of the country's largest beverage companies, recorded sales of 570.7 billion yen (about US$4.7 billion) in alcoholic beverages, excluding wine.
+Currently, the sales revenue from powdered alcohol has been too small to affect the sales of liquid-alcohol companies.
 Additionally, powdered alcohol's market share is currently too small to be considered as a statistical item in Japanese tax reports.

 Powdered alcohol is found in some mass production foods, used in small amounts (as are other additives).